The Real Haunted Mansion

 FREEWAY, the giant Irish Wolfhound, wobbles with genuine fear when he steps out of the Clock house kitchen.
 They say dogs have a sixth sense when trouble is afoot and Freeway certainly seems to know something is up in his 900-year-old house.
 He is permanently spooked and will barely venture out of the kitchen – the warmest, most welcoming room in the house.

-There are even rumors that the last woman to be hanged, Ruth Ellis, has found her way to this quiet corner of the Surrey countryside.
+There are even rumors that the last woman hanged, Ruth Ellis, has found her way to this quiet corner of the Surrey countryside.

-Three mediums who have visited the house have all picked up strange spirits inside its ancient walls.
+Three mediums who have visited the haunted mansion have all picked up strange spirits inside its ancient walls.

 Yet this house, which owner Fred Batt shares with Freeway and two clattering suits of armor, is where I have chosen to spend the night.